kamens/jQuery-menu-aim/README.md

          // Function to call when mouse exits a menu row.
          exit: function() {},

+         // Function to call when mouse exits the entire menu.
+If this returns
+         // true, the current row's deactivation event and callback function
+         // will be fired.
+Otherwise, if this isn't supplied or it returns
+         // false, the currently activated row will stay activated when the
+         // mouse leaves the menu entirely.
+         exitMenu: function() {},

          // Selector for identifying which elements in the menu are rows
          // that can trigger the above events.
 Defaults to "> li".
          rowSelector: "> li",